MissouriMRR/docs/subteams/flight/installation_guide/installation_guide.md

 **Step 1: Install a Linux Virtual Machine**

-In order to run Multirotor code and program effectively with DroneKit and ArduPilot, a Linux virtual machine with Ubuntu 22.04 is recommended.
+In order to run Multirotor code and program effectively with DroneKit and ArduPilot, a Linux virtual machine (VM) with Ubuntu 22.04 is recommended.
 Use the following link to download the Ubuntu OS:

 ### Ubuntu Link: